 All should include the same core information, but depending on the type of request, there will be some differences.
 One surefire way to decide what these differences will look like is by determining the scope of the request.
 In other words, what exactly will the change you’re requesting affect?
 How far-reaching will the change you’re making be?

 Use this free Change Request Template for Word to manage your projects better.

 Submitting a request is not the end of the process.
 In fact, submitting often only starts a longer conversation.
 Regardless of whether a change request is approved or denied, there will likely be some back and forth between the person submitting the request and the person responsible for reviewing it.

 Because change requests do often start these conversations, it’s important to establish exactly how these “edits” will be discussed or questions will be asked.
-Each party must know who to speak to and how to voice their questions, concerns, criticism, etc. When there is a set system in place, this cuts down on conflict and improves efficiency.
+Each party must know who to speak to and how to voice their questions, concerns, criticism, etc. When there is a set communication plan in place, this cuts down on conflict and improves efficiency.

 4. Define the Next Steps

 When approved, it’s time to execute the resulting changes.
 This usually falls to many different individuals and can even involve different departments.
-Perhaps the most important part of establishing a change control process is deciding what will happen after a request is approved.
+Perhaps the most important part of establishing a change management process is deciding what will happen after a request is approved.

 How ProjectManager Helps Manage Changes in Your Project

 When creating and submitting change requests, it’s important to have the proper documentation tools.
 Throughout the course of a project, you will need to organize and store an array of documents so that everything is easy for anyone to find and nothing is lost.
 ProjectManager allows you to upload all the documents you need to your project, with unlimited file space.